BillyLee1/AnimalShelterAPI.Solution/README.md

 ## Description

 _A simple API to look up, add, edit, or delete cats and dogs from an animal shelter.
-Each entity has an ID, age, species, and name._
+Each entity has an ID, age, species, and name.
+Version 2 contains workers information.
+There you can also add, edit, or delete workers.
+Each entity also has an ID, age, role, and name._

 ## Setup/Installation Requirements
 * _Follow the steps below_